MindFreeze/ha-sankey-chart/README.md

 ## TODO

-- add example configs to README
+- add more example configs to README
 - specify connection entities (for size of connector)
 - option to throttle updates
 - connections accross sections